 Where to get help if you get scammed.

 If you are the victim of a money transfer scam, first report the incident to your local police.
-Next, file a report as listed below.
-And always, if you have any questions or concerns, feel free to give us a call right away at 1 800 882 077.
+Next, file a report with the various resources listed below.
+And always, if you have any questions or concerns, feel free to give us a call right away at 1-877-443-1399.

 If you've been the victim of fraud, you need to report it.
 Here is a list of useful resources to aid you in reporting fraud.